 - Auto sector is a cyclical industry with a cycle of 4-5 years.
-The sector has seen downturn in the recent times.
+The sector has seen a downturn in recent times.
 This has directly impacted the auto-ancillary companies, battery companies included.

 - Hence, this is also another reason behind the decreased growth of the battery companies.
 But the auto sector will reach a consolidation in the next couple of quarters after which it may experience a revival.
-The cycle of the auto sector will take turn toward the positive side.
-Thus, with the growth in the auto sector battery companies will also benefit from it.
+The cycle of the auto sector will take a turn toward the positive side.
+Thus, with the growth in the auto sector battery companies such asAmara Raja Batteries & Exide industrial batteries will also benefit from it.

-- In a financial analysis, PE ratio, ROCE & ROE all 3 parameters are considered very important.
+- In a financial analysis, between Amara Raja Batteries & Exide industrial batteries; PE ratio, ROCE & ROE all 3 parameters are considered very important.
 And in all these 3 parameters Amara Raja Batteries is performing better.

-- In terms of technology support and technology partner too, Amara Raja Batteries seems to have an upper hand over Exide Industries.
+- In terms of technology support and technology partner to Exide vs Amara, Amara Raja Batteries seems to have an upper hand over Exide Industries.

 - But all these things does not mean that Exide Industries is a bad company.
 Just that, the company does not look as aggressive as Amara Raja Batteries.